The Black Thorn Is A Rare Breed That Can Outstage The Best Durians

 Yet colour-wise, this durian can vary widely.

-Young fruits tend to have a lighter shade of yellow, while old trees have a dark orangy hue that is closely similar to a salted egg yolk or rusted copper metal.
+Aril from young fruits tend to have a lighter shade of yellow, while old trees have a dark orangy hue that is closely similar to a salted egg yolk or rusted copper metal.

 The plump looking lobes of fruitlets have a wrinkled skin so tender that they can tear with the slightest disturbance.
 This can result in a remarkable display of oozing cream that you simply have to lick into your mouth.